videomi/shotcut_web/download.md

 [Older versions](https://github.com/mltframework/shotcut/releases/) are
 available for download.

 [Release Notes]({{ "/download/releasenotes/" | prepend: site.baseurl }})

-`This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.`

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_donations">